Femtonics/FemtoAPI/Python/examples/readme.md

 # FemtoAPI - Python wrapper

-In this section, we collected some common usage of FemtoAPI functions.
+In this folder, we collected some scripts with common usage of FemtoAPI functions.
 Please have a look at the short description of the presented examples.
 	- [basic_connection.py](https://github.com/Femtonics/FemtoAPI/blob/main/Python/examples/basic_connection.py):
 		Initiates a connection to FemtoAPI.